Read our fact sheet on public holidays and the National Employment Standards.

 For example, a part-time employee is not entitled to payment if their part-time hours do not include the day of the week on which the public holiday falls.

-Stephanie is a full-time employee who usually works overtime in addition to her ordinary hours of work on Tuesdays.
-She receives penalty rates for these overtime hours under the applicable modern award.
-Stephanie is absent on the public holiday on Tuesday, 26 January 2010, and is entitled to her base rate of pay for her ordinary hours.
+Stephanie is a full-time employee who usually works overtime in addition to her ordinary hours of work on Mondays.
+She receives overtime rates for these overtime hours under her award.
+Stephanie’s company is closed on Easter Monday, so Stephanie gets the day off.
+She is entitled to her base rate for her ordinary hours.
 She is not entitled to payment for the overtime hours she would have usually worked had it not been a public holiday.

 Stephanie’s colleague John is a part-time employee who is rostered to work Wednesday to Friday each week.
-As John’s ordinary hours of work do not include Tuesdays, he is not entitled to payment for the public holiday on 26 January 2010.
+As John’s ordinary hours of work do not include Mondays, he is not entitled to payment for the public holiday.

 Fair Work Online: www.fairwork.gov.au